unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-08-voice-cloning-across-hosts-making-tts-operational.md

 | Media executable | TTS product environment | Must be available to the noninteractive process and tested in each required output path |

 That explicit ownership is less convenient than activating one large development environment and much easier to explain after an upgrade.

+A dated deployment correction made that upgrade rule much less abstract.
+The active engine used a Qwen3 TTS 0.6B-family artifact.
+An attempted move to MLX-Audio 0.5.0 was returned to a patched 0.4.1 runtime after the newer runtime failed the required clone-reference acceptance boundary.
+A version check and generic synthesis were too weak because they did not prove that the request entered the intended in-context voice-cloning path.
+Those versions describe one accepted deployment on one date; they are not universal compatibility requirements or a recommendation to pin somebody else's environment the same way.

 ## Automatic Recovery Is Still a Proposal